 The initiation cost to become 32° Scottish Rite Mason is $275.
 Fees may be paid by cash, check or credit card and may be paid in installments upon arrangement with the Valley Office.

-Scottish Rite annual dues for 2018 are $125.00; then $150.00 effective 2019.
+Scottish Rite annual dues are $150.00.
 Initiates in the Spring are exempt from current year’s dues; Fall initiates are exempt from the next year’s dues.